 “Do not accept rides in the cars of strangers.
 Do not use recreational drugs or abuse prescription medications.
 Do not walk alone at night.
 Do not share personal information about yourself with strangers.
 Do not open your door to your home or car to strangers”, SAFETY & US LAWS, American Work Adventures.

 For instance, getting lost is a frightening and scary experience.
-It is for both children and their parents.
+It is for both children and their parents alike.
 Let me offer you some tips about safety, how to avoid getting lost, as well as, what to do if you do.

-- What should you do if you see a missing child?
+What should you do if you see a missing child?
 Call the police immediately and “do not approach the child or attempt to ‘rescue’ the child.
 Leave that to the police.
-If ANYTHING about the situation causes you concern that the child is in immediate danger, dial 999 and report the matter to the police,” Missing kids uk.
+If ANYTHING about the situation causes you concern that the child is in immediate danger, dial 999 and report the matter to the police,” Missing people.